 I like the length for longer casting and the ability to guide nymphs down multiple current seams without moving your feet.
 And, the rod is very accurate.
 Target a soft seam from afar, and the rod does a great job.

-This fly rod can do everything very well, from dries to indicator nymphing to all types of Euro techniques.
 It feels amazingly light, but, has a strong back end that lets you quickly bring in a fish and has a firmer backbone than the Contact 1.
 This is an All-Star stick and could be a gift to which multiple family members and friends contribute.
 And, the company is local, in Greenfield, MA.
 During one fishing trip, I snapped the tip of my Contact 1 and dropped off the rod for repair as I happened to be in the area.
 I did not mention the blog, and the team there gave me a free loaner rod!
 Great group of folks there.

 Happy Holidays to you and yours!